taharachedi/Algorithms-Problem-Solving-Level-1/23 - Circle Described Around an Arbitrary Trian/README.md

-# 🔺 Circle Area Described Around an Arbitrary Triangle
+# 🔺 Problem 23 :Circle Area Described Around an Arbitrary Triangle

 > **Calculate the area of a circle circumscribed around any triangle** using this efficient C++ program.